braysia/epitope_barcoding/README.md

 # epitope_barcoding

-Sample code and data generated for "A multiplexed epitope barcoding strategy that enables dynamic cellular phenotypic screens".
+Code and sample data generated for "A multiplexed epitope barcoding strategy that enables dynamic cellular phenotypic screens".

 ### Sequence analysis for linking NNNs and epitopes
 ```